 The majority of your annual membership fee goes directly to the national organization, Girl Scouts of the USA.
-Local programs are partially supported through product sales, United Ways and grants.
-Funds from these sources do not cover the $383 total cost per member each year.
+Local programs are partially supported through grants from foundations, civic groups, and United Ways.
+Funds from these sources do not cover the $446 total cost per member each year.
 Girl Scouts face ever-increasing costs to:

 - recruit, train and keep volunteer leaders.